2017-18 Grant Cycle Is Now Open

 Neighborhood Matching Grant Program Background

 San Luis Obispo’s quality of life is tied to strong neighborhoods and active residents.
-The Neighborhood Matching Grant Program was developed to support grassroots projects that enhance and strengthen neighborhoods.
+The purpose of the Neighborhood Matching Grant Program is to support grassroots projects that enhance and strengthen neighborhoods.
 All projects are initiated, planned and implemented by neighborhood members in partnership with the City.
+Neighborhood involvement and relationship building are key components of the program.

-Grant requests may range from $250 to $5,000 and for every dollar awarded by the City, the neighborhood provides an equal match consisting of volunteer labor, donated professional services, donated materials, and/or direct financial contributions.
+Grant requests may range from $250 to $5,000 and for every dollar awarded by the City, the neighborhood provides an equal or greater match consisting of volunteer labor, donated professional services, donated materials and/or direct financial contributions.

 On February 3, 2016, the City’s Human Relations Commission (HRC) approved the City’s first two Neighborhood Matching Grants, to the Islay Hill/Arbors Neighbors and the Cerro San Luis Foothills Neighborhood Stewards.